- Graduate Education

-My position at the Texas A&M AgriLife Research and Extension Center at Stephenville is expected to conduct in-depth research in collaboration with scientist at the Vernon and Lubbock centers as well as with the scientists in the Soil and Crop Sciences Department, Texas A&M University, College Station.
-I also collaborate with other peanut research and extension personnel in the TAMU System in the statewide peanut research-education program, as well as develop collaborative relationships with peanut breeders and researchers in other disciplines and other states and/or countries.
-I am responsible for oversight of population development, coordination of statewide breeding line trials, multi-disease testing, and yield testing of advanced breeding lines.
-I also oversee breeder’s seed increases for new peanut cultivars and periodic re-purification of the breeding program for eventual delivery to the Texas Foundation Seed Service as requested.
+My position is located at the Texas A&M AgriLife Research and Extension Center at Stephenville.
+As part of my duties, I collaborate with Research and Extension scientist at the Vernon, Corpus Christi and Lubbock centers as well as with the scientists in the Soil and Crop Sciences and other Department at Texas A&M University, College Station as part of the Texas A&M peanut program.
+In addition, I strive to develop collaborative relationships with peanut breeders and researchers in other disciplines and other states and/or countries.
+I am also responsible for oversight and coordination of statewide breeding line trials, multi-disease testing, and yield testing of advanced breeding lines.
+In addition, I also coordinate breeder’s seed increases for new peanut cultivars and periodic re-purification of the breeding program for eventual delivery to the Texas A&M Foundation Seed Service.

-Building on the already established breeding and testing program, one of my immediate goals is the development of a breeding program that specifically addresses the need of organic peanut producers and the development of high throughput phenotyping capabilities.
-It is estimated that Texas Produces almost 98% of all organic peanuts in the United States.
-These producers face a distinct set of challenges that the Texas A&M Peanut Breeding and Wild Species introgression program are uniquely suited to address.
-My long term goal is to make our program a leader in the use of high throughput phenotyping in peanuts.
+Building on the already established breeding and testing program, additional goals of the program are the development of a cultivars that specifically addresses the need of organic peanut producers and the development of high throughput phenotyping capabilities.
+It is estimated that Texas produces almost 98% of all organic peanuts in the United States.
+These producers face a distinct set of challenges that the Texas A&M Peanut Breeding and Wild Species Introgression program are uniquely suited to address.
+In addition, a long-term goal is to make our program a leader in the use of high throughput phenotyping in peanuts.
 The ability to collect large amounts of data quickly and accurately is changing the way that researchers are able to make breeding decisions and that is of great interest to me.
 Raman Spectroscopy and Unmanned Aerial Systems are two areas of particular interest that have shown great promise.